wix-playground/stylable-components/specs/slider/Spec.md

 In order to change the value, user can:

-1. drag handle over slider bar
+1. drag handle over the slider bar
-2. click on the slider bar to select the value from the range.
+2. click on the slider bar, mark OR clickable area to select the value from the range
-   NOTE: user should be able to grab the handle from any point in the slider area
+3. click & drag  (click = click on handle, slider, mark & clickable area)

 Changing the value is performed **from current value** to the next expected value.
 E.g. if min=0, max=10, step=2, value=3.5, then UP arrow key will give us 4 and Down arrow key will give us 2